Skip to content

 Best Practice Lighting Guide

 Our lighting guide highlights common custodial applications, emphasising principles of effective lighting.
-We explore the advantages of sturdy construction, adherence to standards, and tailored design needs, such as anti-ligature luminaires for “safer” cell usage.
+We explore the advantages of sturdy construction, adherence to standards, and tailored design needs, such as anti-ligature luminaires for “Ligature‑resistant” cell usage.
 Download your copy by clicking the button below.

 You can also connect with us on LinkedIn and Instagram for ongoing updates.